ballerina-platform/module-ballerina-websocket/websocket-ballerina/Package.md

 **onOpen resource**: As soon as the WebSocket handshake is completed and the connection is established, the `onOpen` resource is dispatched.
 This resource is only available in the service of the server.

-**onText resource**: The received text messages are dispatched to this resource.
+**onString resource**: The received text messages are dispatched to this resource.

-**onBinary resource**: The received binary messages are dispatched to this resource.
+**onBytes resource**: The received binary messages are dispatched to this resource.

 **onPing and onPong resources**: The received ping and pong messages are dispatched to these resources respectively.